microsoft/WhatTheHack/057-AzureRouteServer/Student/Challenge-01.md

 In this challenge you will be setting up a basic hub and spoke topology with a Central Network Virtual Appliance.
 You will also establish connectivity to on-prem via VPN site-to-site or Express Route Circuit if you have access to one.

-In this challenge you will learn how to build a basic testbed upon which to simulate different Route Server topologies, like the ones described in the rest of the hack.
+In this challenge you will learn how to build a basic test bed upon which to simulate different Route Server topologies, like the ones described in the rest of the hack.

 ## Description